Lifton Community Primary School

 What further external support can Lifton Community Primary School access and when would this happen?

-How does Lifton Community Primary School support children with SEN?
+How does Lifton Community Primary School support children with SEND?

 - At Lifton Community Primary School, we believe that the key to success with all learners is quality first teaching-the effective inclusion of all pupils in high quality everyday personalised teaching.